Content on this page was generated by AI and has not been manually reviewed.

 What are ZIA and ZPA, and how do they differ?

 ZIA is the secure web gateway for internet and SaaS traffic, enforcing security policies at the edge.
 ZPA provides secure access to private apps without exposing them to the internet, using zero-trust principles.
+Vpn similar to ultrasurf for bypassing censorship and privacy: best alternatives, setup guides, and safety tips 2026

 How is VPN encryption different from Zscaler security features?

 VPN encryption protects data in transit to a network tunnel.
 Zscaler focuses on policy-based app access, threat protection, data loss prevention, and zero-trust access, with edge-based inspection.
-Cyberghost vpn español 2026

 Does using Zscaler add latency or impact performance?